For Better or For Worse by Lynn Johnston for July 03, 2019

 20. 23484c8e 0857 4f61 90d4 6e3b6059a606

-ckeagy almost 5 years ago
+ckeagy over 5 years ago

 I was born in 1948 and we got our first TV mid 50s (I was probably 6 or 7).
 My family couldn’t fit it into the budget so my mom sold Avon until she had earned enough for the purchase.
 Although we only got one channel, I remember lots of good shows: Gunsmoke, Ozzie & Harriet, Ed Sullivan, etc. Because we weren’t overwhelmed with unlimited choices in those days, we still spent most of our time playing outside.